 The Housing Justice Project (HJP) is a homelessness prevention program providing accessible, volunteer-based legal services to low-income, residential tenants facing eviction in King County.
 Legal assistance is provided through counsel and advice, negotiated settlements, limited representation at Show Cause hearings, and/or referrals depending on tenants’ needs and financial eligibility.

 General Information: HJP Staff Attorneys participate in housing clinics located at the King County Superior Court and Maleng Regional Justice Center as well as the HJP Hotline created in response to the COVID crisis.
 Staff Attorneys supervise volunteer attorneys, represent clients at show cause hearings, appeals, and trials.
 Staff Attorneys participate in workshops and evening outreach events.
 Staff attorneys also assist with policy work, lobbying, and legislative activities.
 This is a full-time position requiring some local travel within King County to the Kent and Seattle courthouses as well as to meetings and various outreach activities.
 When not in the courthouse, the position will be based in Seattle.

-- Assist HJP staff with case referral and management as needed; and
+- Assist HJP staff with case referral and management as needed

 Administrative and Supervisory: